datajerk/gamenotes/pokeemerald/README.md

 ### Soot Sack Steps

 Added this to avoid walking around for hours to get all the things.
-Sure, I could have just used the Item edit above for all the flutes, but decided to buy them with "steps".
+Sure, I could have just used the item edit above for all the flutes, but decided to buy them with "steps".

 The secret base items, I do not have a hack for, so the only way was to get with _Soot Sack Steps_.
 That said, I have no idea what the purpose _is_ for having a secret base.
 I guess I was just curious.

-I did in fairness to the game developer walk enough for one flute (the Blue Flute was the cheapest).
+I did in fairness to the game developers walk enough for one flute (the Blue Flute was the cheapest).

 ### Feebas

 [_If done in Emerald, you will get about 3-4 wild encounters per minute thanks to the Gulpin and **most likely be done in about an hour**._](https://www.reddit.com/r/pokemon/comments/lettfp/generation_3_feebas_guide_also_applies_to_gen_4/?utm_source=share&utm_medium=ios_app&utm_name=iossmf)

-Yeah..., no.
+Yeah..., _no_.

 I'll describe how to get Feebas in less than 60 seconds for those that could careless about the details.
 For the rest of you read on for the technical details of this cheat.